NIME-conference/cookbook/Chairs/paper_chair.md

 ### Recruit reviewers (December)

 - Master list of NIME reviewers: The list of reviewers are passed on from one year to another.
 You should add new people as you see fit, and the previous chair(s) should also remove reviewers that did not work well.
 It is common to add some local people each year, and some of these should probably be removed if they are not regular NIMErs.
+The [handle](https://github.com/NIME-conference/NIME-bibliography/tree/master/reviewers.) to past years' NIME reviewers.

 - Gender parity (and also diversity): It should be addressed at all parts of the organization, and also at all times.
 It is important to encourage the community to reflect on the importance of these matters in order to deepen the awareness that simply reducing it to numbers (e.g. striving to include as many women as men) is worthless if not accompanied by the acknowledgment of the importance of each individual's contribution.
 It is also important to promote actions that strive to create equal opportunities to all participants by compensating unforeseen biases.